Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-009-Diffing.md

 # Exercise 009 - Diffing

+As you continue to hone your time-travelingskills, you uncover the secrets of the universe, one git diff at atime.
+Your expertise ensures that no code goes unnoticed, and yourmastery of the spacetime continuum remains unrivaled.

+Git diff is your trusty magnifying glass, revealing the subtle differences between commits, branches, and yourworking directory.
+With each use of git diff, you become more attunedto the intricate web of spacetime in your codebase.

+As a time-traveling developer, you've masteredthe art of keeping track of changes across countless universes.
+Theability to spot the butterfly effect in your code is a skill that hasserved you well.

 In this exercise, you'll learn how to use git diff to compare changes between commits, branches, or even your working directory.